Yi-Ding111/kaggle-yd/README.md

 # kaggle-yd
-This repo includes my kaggle projects
+This repo includes my kaggle projects and other owned projects

 ## [birdclef24](./birdclef24/)